 Patagonia Fog Cutter Sweater

-Whether you’re hard at work in the chilly dawn, or just want to look that way, the Fog Cutter sweater offers all the workwear cred you can handle.
+Whether you’re hard at work, or just want to look that way, the Fog Cutter sweater offers all the workwear cred you can handle.
 Made from recycled cotton and hemp for ultra-low environmental impact, this comfort-cut sweater accommodates both heavy layering and lazy days on the couch with equal aplomb.